-Serbia: Gazprom Energoholding considers gas-fired thermal power plants and renewable energy sources21.
-October 2020. / News Serbia Energy
+Serbia: Gazprom Energoholding considers gas-fired thermal power plants and renewable energy sources, News Serbia Energy

 Gazprom Energoholding is considering various energy projects in the territory of Serbia, including the construction of gas-fired thermal power plants and investments in renewable energy sources.
 Gazprom Energoholding said that the evaluation of the project for the construction of a natural gas-fired thermal power plant in Kragujevac is in progress.
 According to the company, the necessary conditions for its realization are being analyzed at the moment.